 - Click “Check Application”

-You should also see the status of prior credit card applications well (both personal and business credit cards should show up).
+You should also see the status of prior credit card applications as well (both personal and business credit cards should show up).

 - In Progress